 - Essential oils are your best friend when it comes to making your own cleaners!
 Make your home cleaner smell like Pine Sol by adding a few drops of essential pine oil to your homemade concoction.

-- Castile Soup is natural cleaner for toilets, showers, and other porcelain surfaces.
+- Castile Soap is a natural cleaner for toilets, showers, and other porcelain surfaces.
 It’s also great for wood surfaces, making it a prime Pine Sole ingredient.

 Making Homemade Pine Sol